This post may contain affiliate links. You can check my disclosure for more info!

 Today I thought I would share with you why I think having a Marketing Kit for Child Care can be one of the most beneficial things you could do to bring in new clients and grow your business.

 Why you need a marketing kit

 So I know I titled this the how and the why of a Marketing Kit for Child Care, but I think I want to tackle the why before the how.
 Why?
-Well you might be asking yourself (or me) “I’m a child care provider, why do I need a marketing kit or plan for my small business.”
+Well, you might be asking yourself (or me) “I’m a child care provider, why do I need a marketing kit or plan for my small business.”
 Well according to Marketing Kit For Dummies,“The goals of marketing your business and products are to find new clients and to keep your existing ones.”
 The key is, just like any other business, your business needs to attract clients.
 How do you do that?
-Well that’s where the how comes in.
+Well, that’s where the how comes in.

-How to create marketing kit
+How to create a marketing kit

 Let’s look at what you could (should) include in your marketing kit: